wcm-io-devops/ansible-jenkins-service/README.md

 will not fail and restart, see https://issues.jenkins-ci.org/browse/JENKINS-34256.

-    jenkins_service_start_check_retries: 120
+    jenkins_service_start_check_retries: 24

 The number of retries for the jenkins start check.
+Multiply with jenkins_service_check_delay to get complete duration (default: 2 minutes)

-    jenkins_service_check_delay: 1
+    jenkins_service_check_delay: 5

 The delay between the checks if the instance is started up.